CyberMiles/web3-cmt.js/docs/api/README.md

 #### Parameters

 - `validatorAddress`: `String` - The validator address.
 - `height`: `Number` - (optional) The block number.
 Default to 0, means current head of the blockchain.
+NOT IMPLEMENTED YET.
 - `callback`: `Function` - (optional) If you pass a callback the HTTP request is made asynchronous.
 See [this note](https://github.com/ethereum/wiki/wiki/JavaScript-API#using-callbacks) for details.

 #### Returns